A Federal Criminal Law Resource — Written by a Cornell University Honors Graduate

 Federal Prison Designation — How BOP Assigns Facilities

-Governing Rules
+Governing Rules And Authority

-Key Strategic Considerations for Defendants and Counsel
+Key Strategic Considerations

-Why Experienced Federal Counsel Matters at This Stage
+Why Experienced Counsel Matters

 John Kirby